Working under a car with a car ramp

 Think of car ramps as an investment that'll save you money in the long term - they'll enable you to work safely under your car instead of having to take it to a garage to carry out the work.
 As a result, they could pay for themselves in as little as one home maintenance session.

-Car ramps are a method of raising your vehicle so you can work safely underneath it, and are an alternative to axle stands.
+Ramps are used to raise your vehicle so you can work safely underneath it, and are an alternative to axle stands.

 If you usually work on your car by yourself, it is vitally important that you have a safe method of lifting the vehicle so you can perform tasks such as an oil change or suspension check.
 But why choose car ramps over other methods?
 Let's take a look.